History of NACCS

 In 2005 the Coordinating Committee presented to the participating conference members a new governing structure.
 With the passage of the structure the new leadership was elected in 2006 by the membership which along with the Chair elect (an elected position voted in 2000) elected the Treasurer, the Secretary, and 3 At Large representatives.
 This NACCS Board met for the first time in October 2006.
 The new structure also introduced a new subgroup called Research Divisions.

 In 2010 the Research Division were voted out of the bylaws of the association.
-After four years, the NACCS board and membership decided that the Research Division were not successing in the orginal concept.
+After four years, the NACCS board and membership decided that the Research Division were not succeeding in the original concept.
 A resolution was presented to the membership by the NACCS Board and was passed by 2/3s of the membership as required by the bylaws.

 NACCS has evolved to offer various opportunities.
 It serves as a forum promoting communication and exchange of ideas among Chicana and Chicano scholars across all geographical and disciplinary boundaries.
-NACCS promotes and enhances the opportunities and participation of Chicanas and Chicanos at all levels and positions of institutions of higher learning.
+NACCS promotes and enhances the opportunities and participation of Chicanas, Chicanos, and Chicanx at all levels and positions of institutions of higher learning.
 As such NACCS has become an effective advocate for both students and scholars.
-NACCS stages an annual national conference, which attracts 800 to 1,500 participants to listen to over eighty-five presenters on a variety of topics that affect the Chicana/o community.
+NACCS stages an annual national conference, which attracts 500 to 800 participants to listen to over eighty-five presenters on a variety of topics that affect the Chicana/o/x community.